Minnesota Transfer Curriculum

 2. Call or visit your intended transfer college and the website.
 Obtain the following materials and information:

 3. After you have reviewed these materials, make an appointment to talk with an advisor/counselor in the college or program you want to enter.
 When you meet, be sure to ask about course transfer and admission criteria.

 5. In addition, each fall, Century Counseling, Career, and Advising Center hosts "Transfer Information Days" for students which can help you in your planning process.
 See the Century website or Student Newsletter for dates and more information.

 6. Plan Ahead - Any student who anticipates transferring to a four-year school should plan an appropriate program (both general education and major requirements) with a Century counselor or advisor and their transfer college/university prior to, and during, enrollment at Century College.

 Century College has articulation agreements for the AA and/or MnTC to transfer to many four-year institutions.

 The agreement with all the Minnesota State Colleges and Universities (MnSCU) provides that Century College's Associate in Arts Degree or MnTC will satisfy all of the lower-division general education requirements of any of the state universities.

 The Minnesota Transfer Curriculum is divided into ten areas of emphasis, known as goals.
 You may transfer the MnTC in each of the following ways to another MnSCU college or university:

 1. As an entire package: If you complete the transfer curriculum at one institution, it will be accepted as completion of the transfer curriculum at Century College.

 2. As a goal area: completion of a goal area of the MnTC at one institution will be accepted as a goal completion at Century College.

 3. As courses within goal areas: If you complete a course which is included as part of a goal area at the sending institution, it will be accepted for full credit within the same goal area at Century College.
 When a course you have taken meets requirements for two different goal areas at a sending institution, the course will be accepted in transfer at Century College for the same two goal areas.

 An agreement with the University of Minnesota provides that an Associate in Arts Degree or MnTC will satisfy the Liberal Education requirements.

-These agreements do not guarantee the transfer of every course or eliminate the need to plan for pre-major requirements.
+PLEASE NOTE: These agreements do not guarantee the transfer of every course or eliminate the need to plan for pre-major requirements.
 If you would like more information, please check the Minnesota Transfer website.

 Degree Audit Reporting System (DARS) indicates courses completed at Century College, along with transfer courses and those courses which fulfill specific degree/program requirements.

 MnTransfer.org offers information on transfers and transfer planning within Minnesota, links to other states' transfer sites, and direct links to most other regionally-accredited Minnesota schools.

 Transfer specialists for Minnesota schools and selected Wisconsin schools may be found under "Transfer Resources."

 Transferology a free multi-state online tool for students and advisors, to determine course equivalencies, program requirements, and applicability of coursework when transferring.